MERE Bowls Club AFFILIATIONS

-Our Club is affiliated to Bowls Wiltshire and English Bowls Association, both of which we have close co-operation through our Club Secretary.
+The Club is affiliated to both Bowls England and Bowls Wiltshire, both of whom we have close co-operation through our Club Secretary.

 COMPETITIONS AND MATCHES

-The Club runs six internal competitions throughout each season with winners and runners-up being awarded prizes, these are given out at the annual dinner held each year during the closed season, normally in mid to late January; there is a £1.00 entry fee for each competition.
+The Club runs eight internal competitions throughout each season with winners and runners-up being awarded prizes, these are given out at the annual dinner held each year during the closed season, normally in mid to late January; there is a £2.00 entry fee for each competition.

 In addition to Club competitions and roll-ups the Club plays a number of friendly matches each season on a home and away basis and we also enter teams in the Westbrook and Wessex Leagues; these are leagues made up of relatively local clubs and each match consists of four mixed triples from each team.
 Sheets requesting members to put their names down for matches or Club competitions are placed on the notice board in advance of each fixture; sheets advising selected teams for each match are displayed on the outside notice board, members are required to ‘tick off’ their names to indicate that they have noted dates/times etc for each match that they have been selected for.
-There is a £2.00 fee for each home game; there are no fees levied for away games but there is a table of donations that each passenger pays the driver published on the notice board, these donations are reviewed periodically as fuel prices vary.
+There are no fees levied for home or away games, a donation is made to each driver on away games by the Club, these donations are reviewed periodically as fuel prices vary.

-There is a ‘Ladies Section’ of the Club, the Ladies play a number of home and away friendly matches each season against local clubs along with fixtures in the North Dorset Ladies Monday League.
+There is a ‘Ladies Section’ of the Club, the Ladies only play a small number of friendly matches against local clubs due to a drop in the number of bowling Lady members.

 The Club has a ‘Constitution’ which is available on request from the Secretary; this is issued to all new members when they join.
 In addition a Club Fixtures List is also issued to all members at the start of the season and to new members when they join.

-The Club is run by a committee, currently consisting of ten members, this committee comprises a Chairman, Secretary and Treasurer, the Club Captain and Ladies Captain, the Club Vice Captain, Head Green Keeper and three other members; all of whom can be approached for assistance at any time during the season.
+The Club is run by a committee; this committee comprises a President, Vice-President, Chairman, Secretary and Treasurer, the Club Captain and Ladies Captain, the Club Vice Captain and a number of other members; all of whom can be approached for assistance at any time during the season.
 There are currently three Wiltshire County and Bowls England approved Coaches in the Club who are available to assist members with any aspect of their game.

 HINTS FOR NEW BOWLERS AT MERE

-MEMBERSHIP REGISTRATION It is normally at the opening day, this year 18th April and is £55 for the season (£35 for new members), payable to our Treasurer, Richard Coombs.
+MEMBERSHIP REGISTRATION.
+It is normally completed at the opening day in Mid April and is currently £60 for the season (£35 for new members, Juniors only pay £15 and Social Members only pay £10 per year), payable to our Treasurer, Richard Coombs.
 Cheques to be made payable to MERE BOWLS CLUB.
+All fees are reviewed annually and agreed by all members at the AGM.

-ROLL-UPS These normally take place on Tuesday and Thursday evenings, starting at 6pm (5pm in April, May and September) and on Saturday afternoons at 3pm.
+ROLL-UPS.
+These normally take place on Tuesday and Thursday evenings, starting at 5.30pm, and on Saturday afternoons at 3pm.
 A draw is held before play commences to decide number of rinks, triples or pairs to be played, subject to number of those present and £1 fee given to a committee member

 MATCHES We predominately play triples matches throughout the season, either friendlies or league fixtures, where a sheet is displayed in the clubhouse for those interested to enter their names.
-Our Club Captain then selects the team and endorses times and where to attend, along with refreshments when required.
+Our Club Captain then selects the team and endorses times and where to attend, along with the refreshments to be provded by the player when required.

 All members are urged to enter, regardless of experience or ability.